WarpSector/AWS-Technical-Enablement/Cloud-Practitioner/Domain-2-Security-Compliance/2B-Cloud-Security-Identity.md

     * AD Connector eliminates the need for directory synchronization as well as the cost and complexity of hosting a federation structure.
     * Connects your on-prem to AD to AWS.

-## Secrets and Encryption
+## Secrets
   * ### Systems Manager Parameter Store
     * Provides hierarchal storage for data management and secrets management.
     * Highly scalable, available, and reliable/durable.
     * You can store passwords, database strings, and license codes as **parameter values**.
     * You can store parameter values as plain text (unencrypted) or as cipher text (encrypted).
     * You then reference parameter values by using the unique name that you specified when you created the parameter.
-    * You don't have to store the info in your code, you can store it in a secure, centralized place.
+    * You don't have to store the info in your code, you can store it in a secure, centralized place (you might have lots of apps and can change/store parameter values in one place).
       * #### Example:
         * An EC2 instance needs to query RDS --> In order to authenticate and retrieve information from the DB, it makes an API call to the **Parameter Store** --> The Parameter Store holds a DB connection string --> EC2 instance retrieves the string --> EC2 authenticates and is able to query RDS.
+  * ### AWS Secrets Manager
+    * Similar to Parameter Store, but has some additional features, and costs more in some cases.
+    * Allows native and automatic rotation of access keys, passwords, etc.
+    * Has central auditing for rotation and fine-grained permissions.

+## Encryption
+  * ###